Updated: 12 min read

 Current setup: Berkey-style system with ceramic and carbon filters.

 These systems are ideal for producing large volumes of clean water at home without electricity.
-After testing dozens of gravity filter systems over 12+ years, I’ve found that quality gravity filters can fill a 5-gallon bucket in 10-20 minutes without effort - critical during extended outages when you need to process large volumes efficiently.
+I’ve tested many gravity filter systems over the years, and quality ones can fill a 5-gallon bucket in 10-20 minutes without effort—critical during extended outages when you need to process large volumes efficiently.

 • Berkey Systems: Black Berkey elements remove bacteria and protozoa, excellent taste improvement